Our Practice

 Beverley Watson – Veterinary Receptionist

-Bev became a member of the Hammett St Vets team in November 2020.
-During her career, she has performed a wide range of roles, including retail, administration, customer service, managerial and electrical meter reading but this is her first foray into the veterinary world.
-She has a natural love of animals and after five years of reading electrical meters in the 90s, has developed a confidence when interacting with dogs and an understanding of their behaviour.
+Bev has always had a natural love of animals and after five years of reading electrical meters in the 90’s, has developed a confidence when interacting with dogs and an understanding of their behavior.

 receptionist at hammett street vets